OreAkintobi/osap-weather-app-/README.md

 If I had more time and scope, I would work on the following enhancements:

+- **Refactors**: I would have liked to do the following:
+  - Refactor the `WeatherService` classes so that `normalizeResponse` is private, and it is only exposing the final data to the user.
+  - Add more modularity to the `HomeScreen` file (app/index.tsx) by making just 2/3 components and THEN making those components available in the screen.
+  - Add more dynamic importing and lazy loading to the app.
+  - Remove incidences of `any` in the codebase (would have liked to do this, but did not complete refactor to `WeatherService` classes).
 - **Offline Mode**: Implementing caching and offline capabilities so users can access previously fetched weather data even without an internet connection.
 - **Expanded Test Coverage**: Increasing the test coverage, particularly for edge cases and error handling scenarios.
 - **Animation and Transitions**: Adding subtle animations and transitions to improve the user experience, especially during theme switching and data fetching.